Tarun Majumdar: Career

 In 2007, he made another feature film, Chander Bari, based on a joint family saga which got critical acclaim from viewers and was a hit.
 Rituparna Sengupta again was the main lead.
 Playback singer Babul Supriyo made his debut in this film opposite Rituparna.
 The songs featured were again composed by Rabindranath Tagore.

 His last full-length feature film, Bhalobashar Bari released in 2018.
 Rituparna Sengupta again played the protagonist in the film.
+It was a major financial debacle.

 Cinematic sensibility

-His movies were popular for their enduring characters and evergreen music.
+Majumdar's movies were popular for their enduring characters and evergreen music.
 His affinity was on literature and Rabindra Sangeet.
 Tarun Majumdar explains, "I make films based on literature.
 I differ with directors who in the name of experimentation make non-narrative cinema.
 To me a film must draw the audience, as the medium for masses.
 I believe if the film is not commercially successful, it's not 'good', as the audience always go for good movies."

-Majumdar depicted rural life with warmth and celebrated their way of living.
-“Majumdar told stories set in rural India with compassion and sophistication which appealed to audiences across sections" said the maker of Feluda: 50 Years of Ray’s Detective.

-His movie style and pattern look like a Victtorio De Sica's work.